-- Why do you want to teach? - What gives you the most satisfaction as a teacher? - Why do you want to teach in this district or community? - What is/are the most important characteristic(s) of the successful teacher? - What do you expect of your students? - What is the most important contribution you can make to your students? - Do you accept the responsibility of being a good example? - What can you contribute to the profession? - Tell me about your personal background. - What are your hobbies and interests? - What are your professional plans or goals? - What is your philosophy of education? - Why do you think you will be a successful teacher? - What are your strongest traits?
-Your weakest traits? - Why should we employ you? - How would you prefer to be evaluated? - What is your attitude toward extra-duty activities? - Are you willing to teach at any school in the district? - What do you believe to be the greatest problem facing American public education? - What is your impression of today's youth? - What information do you have about the district? - Where do you hope to be in 5 (10) years?
+- Tell me about yourself. - O Why do you want to teach? - O What gives you the most satisfaction as a teacher? - O Why do you want to teach in this district or community? - o What is/are the most important characteristic(s) of the successful teacher? - O What do you expect of your students? - O What is the most important contribution you can make to your students? - o Do you accept the responsibility of being a good example? - O What can you contribute to the profession? - Tell me about your personal background. - O What are your hobbies and interests? - O What are your professional plans or goals? - O What is your philosophy of education? - O Why do you think you will be a successful teacher? - O What are your strongest traits?
+Your weakest traits? - O Why should we employ you? - O What is your attitude toward extra-duty activities? - o Are you willing to teach at any school in the district? - o What do you believe to be the greatest problem facing American public education? - O What is your impression of youth in today's world? - O What information do you have about the district? - O What would your students' parents say about you? - o What are two accomplishments you are proud of at this time?